cal-itp/reports/.github/ISSUE_TEMPLATE/monthly_reports.md

 pass prompt that asks if production is correct and verify email recipients are production send out emails

+- [ ] send out emails to production email list using production token

 ### Verify emails successfully sent